Terms and Definitions: S

 smell, touch, taste) and comingling it with another separate

-sense in an impossible way.
+sense in what seems an impossible way.
 In the resulting figure of speech,

 we end up talking about how a color sounds, or how a smell looks.